damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.7.2

+Merged code from pokeemerald-expanded upcoming branch into dev, updated evolution methods for all unobtainable evolutions (i.e. Hisuian formes, etc.) using a linking cable, new Paldean Pokemon with unimplemented evolution methods have been given item evolutions.
+Updated item prices, underground item shop layouts, and pokemon breeding helper messages.

+### Ver.
 0.7.1

 Last used bike is now remembered, and will not be reset back to Acro bike each time you